 If you have an interest in deviance, conflict, crime, victimisation, society and the need for creating and maintaining safety then a major research piece in criminology and criminal justice is for you.

 You may choose to focus your research on the forms of crime that can have a significant negative impact on society, the economy and the environment, or you might propose new ways to deal with crime, conflict and victimisation.

-In this major you will develop an understanding of natural environments, societies, communities, economies, human-environment relations and environmental management.
+In this study area you will develop an understanding of natural environments, societies, communities, economies, human-environment relations and environmental management.

 You will cover both human geography and physical geography and have the opportunity to participate in field studies and trips allowing you to further develop and apply skills gained.